marcusoftnet/marcusoftnet.github.io/_posts/2015-08-24-npm-scripting-git-version-and-deploy.md

 {% endhighlight %}

 <blockquote>
 Oh, for the start command I've added a small web application, just to make sure it shows up.
 It's written using [koa](http://koajs.org) of course and hence I need the <code>--harmony</code> flag...
 Not on [iojs](www.pluralsight.com/courses/running-node-applications-io-js) but still on Node... :P
 </blockquote>

 # Summary
 This means that I can go <code>npm run deploy:prod</code> and it will clean, test, version, push, deploy and launch my application.
 Just using npm and the <code>package.json</code> file.

 There's no external tools dependencies but everything is downloaded with <code>npm install</code> which makes 0 to deploying very fast.

 That's pretty sweet, me thinks!

 You can find the full code [here](https://github.com/marcusoftnet/npmfullbuilddemo).

 Again; I picked up a lot of things from these 3 sources:

 * [Excellent article](blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/) by Keith Cirkel on using npm as build tool
 * The great [npm documentation](https://docs.npmjs.com/misc/scripts) - the only documentation that makes me giggle every minute.
 * [Blog post](http://www.jayway.com/2014/03/28/running-scripts-with-npm/) from Anders Janmyr @ JayWay

 Thank you

-{% include adsense.html %}